cynkra/struct/README.md

 # struct

-{struct} provides ways to modify objects more strictly, guaranteeing that we keep the type of the modified element, where type is defined by `vctrs::vec_ptype()`.
+{struct} provides ways to modify objects more strictly.

-The `struct()` function gives a subclass “struct” to the objects if its internal type is list (thus including data frames), and recursively to its list components.

-When assigning new values, we give it the “struct” subclass if relevant then use `vctrs::vec_cast()` to check the compatibility of the input with the output, and apply coercion if necessary.

 ## Installation